 Since forming in 2009, Pilots had been building up a formidable name for themselves in the Ohio area.
 From Tyler's mother handing out free tickets outside high schools and Battle Of The Bands appearances, all the way up to sold out hometown shows and online interest peaking throughout the state, the band started from the bottom and ended up further than they had ever envisioned.
 Through teething issues, line-up changes and two DIY releases, '09's 'Twenty One Pilots' and 2011's 'Regional At Best', Fueled By Ramen pricked up their ears and signed the band.
 Now rubbing shoulders with some of the biggest bands in the world, Pilots were all of a sudden plonked into the big leagues.
 Things needed to be stepped up.

 Luckily, they had 'Vessel' at their disposal.

-Though 'Regional At Best' featured 5 songs that would later appear on 'Vessel', and 3 which would become bonus tracks on the UK release of the record, it wasn't until Pilots were given the tools of FBR that these slices of gold were able to truly come into their own.
+Though 'Regional At Best' featured five songs that would later appear on 'Vessel', and three which would become bonus tracks on the UK release of the record, it wasn't until Pilots were given the tools of Fueled By Ramen that these slices of gold were able to truly come into their own.
 Sporadic, convulsing and, in some ways, utterly bizarre, the likes of the multifaceted 'Ode To Sleep', brain-numbing 'Migraine' and scathing 'Guns For Hands' were unlike anything anyone else was even attempting to produce.
 With their mashing together of hip-hop sensibility, pop-like enthusiasm, EDM intensity and the levels of poetic beauty that had made rock and roll such a formidable movement, Tyler and Josh were forging a new sound for a generation that was ready to learn, grow and prosper.